JoelPM/prebid-td/PrebidFledge.md

 ### Prebid IG Controller

-The Prebid IG controller must receive the winning contextual bid (already chosen by Prebid.js) and all the SSP specific metadata.
+The Prebid IG controller must receive the winning contextual bid (already chosen by Prebid.js) and all the SSP-specific metadata.
 The controller passes the SSP metadata to the SSP IG adapter and receives a bid (or none) from the SSP adapter.
 The IG Controller then compares the results from all the SSP IG Adapters and chooses a winner.
 Finally, the IG Controller compares the contextual winner to the IG winner.
-If an IG winner exists and is higher than the contextual winner, the result of ```navigator.runAdAuction``` is not ```false``` Prebid.js will render the IG ad by passing the returned opaque object to a fenced frame.
-If the contextual winner has the higher value then ```false``` is returned and the overall Prebid.js script renders the contextual ad.
+If an IG winner exists and is higher than the contextual winner, the result of `navigator.runAdAuction` is not `false` Prebid.js will render the IG ad by passing the returned opaque object to a fenced frame.
+If the contextual winner has the higher value then `false` is returned and the overall Prebid.js script renders the contextual ad.

 ### Prebid IG Flow